 No time to bake?
 These low carb and gluten free maple no bake coconut cookies can be cooked in the oven or left unbaked.
 Made with healthy almond flour and coconut oil.

-It’s always nice to have a quick snack to grab when you feel a little hungry.
-I like to keep a variety of cheeses and meats in the refrigerator for quick bites.
-Sometimes, I am craving something a little sweet.
+To satisfy hunger, I keep a variety of cheeses and meats in the refrigerator for quick bites.
+However, sometimes I crave something a little sweet.

 While browsing some coconut recipes, I found a recipe for no bake coconut cookies.
 The original recipe used real maple syrup which is really high in carbs.

-After receiving a comment about baking these no bake coconut cookies, I figured I’d give it a try.
+Shortly after posting the recipe, I received a comment about baking these no bake coconut cookies.
+I figured I’d give it a try.

 You can eat them either way, but I prefer them baked to toast the coconut.
 Thanks for the comment Brenda!

-Low Carb No Bake Coconut Cookies Recipe
+Low Carb No Bake Coconut Cookies Recipe with Baking Option

 No Bake Coconut Cookies with Baking Option

-Stir together all ingredients until well blended.
+- Stir together all ingredients until well blended.

-Drop by tablespoon sized mounds onto parchment paper lined sheets.
+- Drop by tablespoon sized mounds onto parchment paper lined sheets.

-Refrigerate until firm.
+- Refrigerate until firm.

-Store covered in the refrigerator or freezer.
+- Store covered in the refrigerator or freezer.

-If you like crisp cookies, they can be put on a cookie sheet and baked in a 400 degree F oven 5-10 minutes until browned.
+- If you like crisp cookies, they can be put on a cookie sheet and baked in a 400 degree F oven 5-10 minutes until browned.